ajitpal/custom-hack-next-app/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

-When deploying to Vercel make sure to populate all env variables in your app.
+When deploying make sure to populate all environment variables and set up your database.